vijaypushkin/beezie-front-end-test-task/README.md

 - The page must follow the Figma design.
 - The parts of code that could be confusing must be explained using comments.
 - The code must be formatted with Prettier.
+- The code must be type-safe and not use `any` or casting to `unknown`.